 In preparing this article I came across this website, which has a lot of useful information.
 Visit it if you would like to learn more about phenol.

-Now to hear from you: what are your tricks and tips for perfect protein extractions?
+Now to hear from you: what are your tricks and tips for perfect phenol-chloroform extractions?